 Cannabidiol (CBD) is one of 138 known cannabinoids in the cannabis sativa plant.
-CBD can be extracted from both parts of the cannabis sativa plant, the regulated marijuana (cannabis) part, or the industrial hemp part.
+We can extract CBD from both the cannabis sativa plant and the industrial hemp part.

-The one extracted from marijuana (cannabis) is not federally legal and is regulated only in the states that regulate medical cannabis and/or adult-use cannabis.
-Derived from industrial hemp, however, is legal across the U.S. as a result of the passing of the U.S. Farm Bill of 2018.
+The one from marijuana (cannabis) is not federally legal.
+Only the states that regulate medical cannabis and/or adult-use cannabis can do that.
+Derived from industrial hemp, however, it is legal across the U.S. It is a result of the passing of the U.S. Farm Bill of 2018.
 All products by HealthworxCBD are produced using hemp-derived CBD oil.

-CBD education fun facts – Cannabinoids exist within our bodies, and can also be found external to our bodies through cannabis and hemp.
+CBD education fun facts – Cannabinoids exist within our bodies.
+They are also outside, existing in cannabis and hemp.
 Cannabinoids that exist within our bodies are called endocannabinoids.
 One of the most well-known endocannabinoids is anandamide (“The Bliss Molecule”).
 Cannabinoids that are external to the body and exist within cannabis and hemp are called phytocannabinoids.
-CBD and THC are just two of the most well-known phytocannabinoids, but there is an increase in discussion around other cannabinoids such as cannabigerol (CBG), and cannabinol (CBN).
+Finally, CBD and THC are just two of the most well-known phytocannabinoids.
+There is an increase in discussion around other cannabinoids such as cannabigerol (CBG) and cannabinol (CBN).

-Our body is designed to create and receive cannabinoids through our Endocannabinoid System (ECS), which is responsible for bringing balance and homeostasis to our bodily systems.
+Our body creates and receives cannabinoids through our Endocannabinoid System (ECS).
+The ECS is responsible for bringing balance and homeostasis to our bodily systems.
 Discovered in the 20th Century by Dr. Raphael Mechoulam, the Endocannabinoid System (ECS) plays a pivotal role in maintaining overall health and wellbeing.

-The ECS exists within the whole body, helping to regulate and moderate processes related to the circulatory, respiratory, digestive, excretory, nervous, immune, integumentary, skeletal, muscle, reproductive, and endocrine’systems.
+The ECS exists within the whole body.
+It helps regulate and moderate processes related to several essential processes.
+It includes circulatory, respiratory, digestive, excretory, nervous, immune, integumentary, skeletal, muscle, reproductive, and endocrine systems.

-The ECS has more cellular receptors than any system within the human body, yet is made of two main receptors, the CB1 and CB2, which are designed to act as ‘master conductors’ of signals throughout the whole body:
+The ECS has more cellular receptors than any system within the human body.
+Yet, it consists of two main receptors, the CB1 and CB2.
+They act as ‘master conductors’ of signals throughout the whole body: